Smarter Balanced Assessment (SBAC) Practice Tests

 Formative Assessments are designed by individual teachers using SBAC's digital library resource.
 Teachers use these assessments for feedback about class material and pace.
 Interim and Summative Assessments are tests aligned with the Common Core Curriculum.
 They are used to track how students are progressing toward their academic goals.
 While Interim Assessments are optional midyear tests that can be given multiple times throughout the school year, Summative Assessments are more often administered as mandatory end of the year tests that may eventually be used by colleges to gauge student readiness.
 Thus, the SBAC Summative Assessments are the most crucial of the SBAC tests to prepare for.

 SBAC Summative Assessments The SBAC Summative Assessments were compiled in 2012 by a group of governing members and partners within SBAC member states.
 These assessments are used by students and teachers to track progress from year to year, as well as to compare individual students on a nationwide scale.
 Over 220 colleges use results from a student's corpus of high school Summative Assessments to gauge student readiness for college acceptance and course level ability.
-To ensure your child achieves his or her academic goals, it is crucial that he or she prepare for the SBAC Summative Assessments properly.
+To ensure your child achieves his or her academic goals, it is crucial that he or she prepare for the SBAC Summative Assessments properly through SBAC practice tests and study sessions.

 SBAC Grade Levels Students begin SBAC testing in grades 3–5, continue testing in middle school with the SBAC for grades 6–8, and complete the SBAC tests in high school with the SBAC for 11th Grade.
 Every grade takes the SBAC Summative Assessment during the spring.
 Students who score well on the SBAC test in grades 3–8 may be eligible for accelerated programs.
-All students in 11th grade must pass the test with an achievement level of 3 or higher to graduate.
+All students in 11th grade must pass the test with an achievement level of 3 or higher to graduate, making SBAC practice tests a crucial component of proper SBAC testing preperation.

 SBAC Testing Format The Smarter Balanced test contains two sections: a Performance Task (PT) and a Computer Adaptive Test (CAT).
 Each section tests students in Mathematics and English Language Arts/Literacy (ELA).
 Both the SBAC Math test and ELA test assess students in alignment with the Smarter Balanced Assessments’ content claims and targets—a list of predetermined benchmarks aimed at tracking student readiness for college and careers.
 Visit our SBAC Math page for an extensive list of the content claims that appear on the SBAC Math test, or our SBAC ELA page for a list of content claims on the SBAC ELA test.